mgyokim/DACON-Artificial-Intelligence-Bit-Trader-Competition-Season-3/README.md

 # DACON-Artificial-Intelligence-Bit-Trader-Contest-Season-3
-Time Series Data Prediction Model
+#Time Series Data Prediction Model

-Overview of the competition
+#Overview of the competition

-1. Topic
+#1.
+Topic

-Please make the highest yield model by predicting the price of 10 kinds of cryptocurrency including Bitcoin!
+#Please make the highest yield model by predicting the price of 10 kinds of cryptocurrency including Bitcoin!
+#
+#

-2. Background
+#2.
+Background

-If you could predict the future correctly, what would you like to do first?
+#If you could predict the future correctly, what would you like to do first?

-There have been many developments in many areas to predict the price of stocks and cryptocurrency.
+#There have been many developments in many areas to predict the price of stocks and cryptocurrency.

-Then is it possible to predict the price of cryptocurrency by looking at the price in minutes for a day?
+#Then is it possible to predict the price of cryptocurrency by looking at the price in minutes for a day?

-Wouldn't it be possible to predict the price of cryptocurrency by referring to the codes of many time series competitions currently held in Dacon?
+#Wouldn't it be possible to predict the price of cryptocurrency by referring to the codes of many time series competitions currently held in Dacon?

-Join the contest through your own brilliant ideas and experiments!
+#Join the contest through your own brilliant ideas and experiments!
+#
+#

-3. Explanation of the competition
+#3.
+Explanation of the competition

-All participants have a total virtual capital of $10,000.
+#All participants have a total virtual capital of $10,000.

-The goal is to create a model that invests continuously and predicts the amount of final change in a total of 760 investment opportunities.
+#The goal is to create a model that invests continuously and predicts the amount of final change in a total of 760 investment
+opportunities.
+#
+#

-4. Organized / supervised
+#4.
+Organized / supervised

-Host: DACON
+#Host: DACON

-Subject: DACON
+#Subject: DACON